open-cogsci/osdoc/content/devices/05-triggers.md

 $ sudo modprobe parport_pc
 $ sudo adduser user lp

-Then logout and login, and it should work.
+Then logout and login, and you are ready to go!

 ### For Windows XP & Vista 32-bit ###

 1) Download the 32-bit DLPortIO driver from [here][win32-dll] and uncompress the zip archive.

 2) Go to `DriverLINX/drivers` folder and copy `dlportio.dll` and `dlportio.sys` to the `install` folder.
-This is the folder  where `install.exe` is located. .Then run `install.exe`
+This is the folder  where `install.exe` is located.
+Then run `install.exe`

 3) You need to copy `dlportio.dll` to the OpenSesame folder (that is, the same folder that contains `opensesame.exe`).